How Ubiq Security uses APIs to simplify data protection

 “One of the other traditional challenges with encryption is when you deploy it somewhere and it breaks something,” he said.
 “And then you can’t deploy it in some sectors because the system is old.
 So you just apply it in two areas and then realize you’ve only applied encryption to 30% of your infrastructure.
 We enable a much more uniform approach.”

-Ubiq got a boost earlier this month when it raised $6.4 million in a seed round.
-Okapi Venture Capital led the round, which also included investment from TenOneTen Ventures, Cove Fund, DLA Piper Venture, Volta Global, and Alexandria Venture Investments.
+Ubiq got a boost earlier this month with a $6.4 million seed round.
+Okapi Venture Capital led the round, which included investment from TenOneTen Ventures, Cove Fund, DLA Piper Venture, Volta Global, and Alexandria Venture Investments.
 The company plans to use the money for product development, building relationships with developers, and marketing.

 “Our core focus is going to be on growing the platform, getting customer input, and making sure that we’re making the changes that our customers are asking so we can run a very resilient, useful platform,” he said.